 \subsection{Internal STEGR in Formalism 3 and its field equations}

-In STEGR, on the one hand, the action integral is formulated using the Lagrange multiplier method, as first attempted in Sec.~\ref{02:01}.
+In STEGR, the action integral is formulated using the Lagrange multiplier method, as first attempted in Sec.~\ref{02:01}.
 On the other hand, the second method explained in Sec.~\ref{02:01} can be applied with the so-called Weitzenb\"{o}ck gauge to TEGR only since in this gauge both the generic curvature and the non-metricity automatically vanish, and the torsion survives only~\cite{Ferraro:2016wht, Tomonari:2024vij}.
 Such a structure arises because the local Lorentz symmetry restricts the possible geometric quantities that exist in the geometry.
 In the Weitzenb\"{o}ck gauge, it is impossible to formulate STEGR since the non-metricity is a tensor field in this theory and, thus, vanishing it in a certain coordinate system results in it vanishing in any coordinate system.

-In Ref.~\cite{Tomonari:2024vij}, one of the authors reformulated the theories of STEGR by generalizing the internal-space bundle so that the non-metricity arises from the internal-space structure by extending/reducing the local Lorentz symmetry to a more generic one.
-Consequently, the internal-space metric alters the Minkowskian metric to a generic one.
-Moreover, Ref.~\cite{Tomonari:2024vij} proposed three possible formalisms of STEGR as follows. {\it Formalism 1} is essentially the same as one introduced in Sec.~\ref{02:02}. {\it Formalism 2} and {\it 3} are completely new formalisms.
-Formalism 3 resolves the wrong use of the gauge-fixing method in the Palatini approach and introduces CGR~\cite{BeltranJimenez:2017tkd} in a well-posed manner as explained below.
+Ref.~\cite{Tomonari:2024vij} reformulated the theories of STEGR by generalizing the internal-space bundle so that the non-metricity arises from the internal-space structure by extending/reducing the local Lorentz symmetry to a more generic one.
+Consequently, the internal-space metric alters the Minkowski metric to a generic one.
+Moreover, Ref.~\cite{Tomonari:2024vij} proposed three possible formalisms of STEGR as follows.
+Formalism 1 is essentially the same as one introduced in Sec.~\ref{02:02}, while Formalisms 2 and 3 are completely new.
+Formalism 3 resolves the inadequate use of the coincident gauge and introduces CGR~\cite{BeltranJimenez:2017tkd} in a well-posed manner.
 It is the first attempt to introduce CGR in the Weitzenb\"{o}ck gauge without any issue.
 Note that there are other formalisms; for instance, Ref.~\cite{Hu:2023gui} partially utilizes the internal-space formalism.
-It also introduces a Lagrange multiplier to reformulate the covariant $f(Q)$ theory as the scalar-vector-tensor theory.
+Ref.~\cite{Hu:2023gui} also introduces a Lagrange multiplier to reformulate the nonlinear extension of STEGR, covariant $f(Q)$ theory, as the scalar-vector-tensor theory.